caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 By remote (client) IP address.
 If `X-Forwarded-For` is passed in request headers, this will be used for remote IP address.
 Accepts exact IPs or CIDR ranges.

-There can be multiple `remote_ip` matchers per named matcher, merging them.
-The addresses will be OR'ed.
+Multiple `remote_ip` matchers will be OR'ed together.

 #### Example: